aniTech-addict/Blog_flask/readme.md

 3. **Documentation**: Created and updated the `readme.md` file to provide a detailed overview and logs of the project.

 This project is currently in the early stages of development, with a focus on setting up the foundational components and documenting progress.

+## Recent Updates

+- **.windsurfrules**: Created an empty file to store project-specific rules or configurations.
+- **main.css**: Created an empty CSS file in the `static` directory for custom styling.
+- **layout.html**: Updated the template to include a navigation bar, sidebar, and link to the `main.css` file.

 ## Project Logs